Alex-Zhu1/TokenWarping/README.md

 from infer_batch import main  # flow prediction uses 8-frame batch-infer
 ```

-With batch-infer enabled, the pipeline can process up to ~120 frames on a typical GPU.
+With batch-infer enabled, the pipeline can process up to ~120 frames on a typical 24 GB GPU.

 ## Citation